vivo-community/vivo-vagrant/README.md

 # VIVO Vagrant

->*September 29, 2013* - this is an initial pass at installing VIVO via a Vagrant bootstrap script.
-Testing needed.

 [Vagrant](http://www.vagrantup.com/) configuration and install scripts for running [VIVO](http://vivoweb.org) on an Ubuntu 64 Precise image.

 The VIVO web application will be available at `http://localhost:8080/vivo`.
 The source will be at `/usr/local/vivo/`.